Hx-Ying18/CDPS_PFinal/README.md

 # If mysql cannot be link, say "n", and then, another time, deloy up
 # If it is linked
 deploy go
+# To change layout of QUIZ in each server
+cd ..
+python changePages.py
 deploy destroy # Destroy the arquitecture. deploy restart # Restart the arquitecture.